This Poet's Corner

 I’ll look for a matching birdbath

-for the other side this bed and catch out the winged things.
+For the other side this bed to catch out the winged things.

 He’s still a wet-whistle and Irish to boot.
 He’ll go sailing for sure.

-I’m surprised that I’m weary already.
+I’m surprised that I’m tired already.
 Sixty was a mistake.

 The informality of cottage beds is the ease in which I can cover my tracks